-When in High-speed or Slope-control mode, the drivers for the CANH and CANL signals are internally regulated to provide controlled symmetry in order to minimize EMI emissions.
+When in High-Speed or Slope-Control mode, the drivers for the CANH and CANL signals are internally regulated to provide controlled symmetry in order to minimize EMI emissions.

-Additionally, the slope of the signal transitions on CANH and CANL can be controlled with a resistor connected from pin 8 (Rs) to ground, with the slope proportional to the current output at Rs, further reducing EMI emissions.
+Additionally, the slope of the signal transitions on CANH and CANL can be controlled with a resistor connected from pin 8 (Rs) to ground.
+The slope must be proportional to the current output at Rs, which will further reduce EMI emissions.